Changdang/Changdang.github.io/_posts/2020-10-08-Just-another-Sunday-passes-by.md

 author: Trang
 ---

-Quick update about my recent life.
+Quick update about my recent life in Vietnam.

 I got home since Feb 18, 2021.
 So, that part of the fun in India was over.